kotAPI/spark/README.md

 // TODO

 keyboard shortcuts

 shuffle
-ability to download a song

 scrollbar css

+`ability to download a song - DONE`

-move the song data to a json file
+`move the song data to a json file DONE`